• Skip to main content

 • Salad - these make for a colorful, protein-packed topping for almost any green salad.

-• Sandwich - Spread some mayonnaise onto two slices of sandwich bread and add a few ramen eggs that have been sliced in half.
+• Sandwich - Spread some mayonnaise onto two slices of sandwich bread and add a few jammy ramen eggs that have been sliced in half.
 You can also add them to a Japanese-style egg salad sandwich.

 • Onigiri - you can stuff a whole Ajitsuke Tamago inside of an onigiri.